hstrohmaier/ha_comfoconnectpro/README.md

 The integration creates multiple entities for recieving that states of the ventilation and for controlling mode.

-## Activating Modbus-TCP using ComfoConnectPRO Webinterface
+## Activating Modbus-TCP using Zehnder ComfoConnect PRO Webinterface
-- Go to the default web page of your ComfoConnectPRO.
+- Go to the default web page of your Zehnder ComfoConnect PRO.
 (Served on port 80 of Interface-IP address)
 - Login as admin
 - Press 'Protocols and Services'
 - Select 3rd Party Protocols, choose 'ModBus TCP'